 Don’t expect to get rich

 Example: A company wants to know the purchasing habits of females between the ages of 25 and 40 who’ve never owned a dog.
-In order to screen for that audience, the survey asks a random group of people for their gender, age and whether they’ve owned a dog.
-Only those who fit the desired audience get to keep going and get paid for their efforts.
+To screen for that audience, the survey asks a random group of people for their gender, age and whether they’ve owned a dog.
+But only respondents who fit the desired audience get to continue on and take the survey.